The History of Penetration Testing

 If you’d like to be one of the people that companies trust to perform penetration testing services, your first step is to pursue penetration testing training and secure an industry certification.

 A good place to start is the CompTIA PenTest+ Certification.
 In preparing for this exam through Alpine Security, you can develop a strong working knowledge of ethical hacking.
 You will also build the management skills that you need to help companies not only identify their vulnerabilities but also strengthen weak areas.
-By studying the exploitation of multiple environments, from traditional desktop to the cloud, you can become the kind of professional that is truly in demand among security-conscious companies.
+By studying the exploitation of multiple environments, from the traditional desktop to the cloud, you can become the kind of professional that is truly in demand among security-conscious companies.

 Alpine Security also offers training for the Certified Ethical Hacker (CEH) credential.
 The CEH certification exam is the most comprehensive in the industry, covering the 18 domains and 270 technologies that today’s savvy hacker might use.
 You learn more than 2,200 popular hacking tools and experience in-depth attack situations in Alpine’s state of the art simulation labs.